-It is recognised that Border Function, either at network ingress or at network egress, might not be co-located with the PE router so identifying an internal network segment shorter than the real carrier's network domain.
-In these cases, Carriers can agree bilaterally the management of this geographical gap.

-Having Border Function close to the PE router leads to more accurate measurement and is therefore advisable.
+It is recognised that the Border Function, either at network ingress or at network egress, might not be colocated with the PE router so identifying an internal network segment shorter than the real Carrier's network domain.
+On the basis of the following guideline paragraphs, it is noted that the results in having the Border Functions close to the PE router leads to more accurate measurement, and is therefore advisable.
 However, it is also recognised that it may not be economically viable to have a Border Function co-located with each PE router.
 Therefore, a trade-off is required between the number of PE routers, the number of Border Function and the relevant economics.